-- a) Revolving Credit Facility ("Revolver"): Up to \$20 million is available through January 18, 2016.
+a) Revolving Credit Facility ("Revolver"): Up to \$20 million is available through January 18, 2016.
 The Company may borrow up to the lesser of (i) 85% of eligible receivables plus 35% of eligible inventories or (ii) \$20 million.
 At IEC's election, another 35% of eligible inventories may be included in the borrowing base for limited periods of time during which a higher rate of interest is charged on the Revolver.
 Borrowings based on inventory balances are further limited to a cap of \$3.75 million, or when subject to the higher percentage limit, \$4.75 million.
-At September 30, 2013, the upper limit on Revolver borrowings was \$20.0 million.
-Average available balances amounted to \$12.8 million and \$12.9 million during the years ended September 30, 2013 and 2012, respectively. - The Company incurs quarterly unused commitment fees ranging from 0.125% to 0.500% of the excess of \$20.0 million over average borrowings under the Revolver.
-Fees incurred amounted to \$36 thousand and \$33 thousand during the years ended September 30, 2013 and 2012, respectively.
-The fee percentage varies based on IEC's ratio of debt to EBITDARS. - b) Term Loan A: \$10.0 million was borrowed on January 18, 2013.
-Principal is being repaid in 108 monthly installments of \$93 thousand.
+Based on the calculation described above, at September 30, 2014, the Company was able to borrow up to \$20.0 million on the Revolver.
+Average available balances amounted to \$11.0 million and \$12.8 million during the years ended ended September 30, 2014 and 2013, respectively.

+The Company incurs quarterly unused commitment fees ranging from 0.125% to 0.500% of the excess of \$20.0 million over average borrowings under the Revolver.
+Fees incurred amounted to \$55 thousand and \$36 thousand during the years ended ended September 30, 2014 and 2013, respectively.
+The fee percentage varies based on IEC's ratio of debt to EBITDARS.